cilogi/cilogi-guides/offline/sample/consent.md

 We put cookies on your phone or computer.

-We use data analytics so that we can see how you and other visitors use the guide.
+We use data analytics (Google analytics) so that we can see how you and other visitors use the guide.
 This is really useful in helping us understand what needs to improve.

+We do not use Google for advertising.

 We do not store any personally identifiable information.